Strauss–Howe generational theory: Reception and impact

-General

-In 2006, Frank Giancola wrote an article in Human Resource Planning that stated "the emphasis on generational differences is not generally borne out by empirical research, despite its popularity".

 In 2016 an article was published that explains the differences in generations, observed with the employer's position, through the development of working conditions, initiated by the employer.
 This development is due to the competition of firms on the job market for receiving more highly skilled workers.
 New working conditions as a product on the market have a classic product life-cycle and when they become widespread standard expectations of employees change accordingly.

 One criticism of Strauss and Howe's theory and generational studies is that conclusions are overly broad and do not reflect the reality of every person in each generation regardless of their race, color, national origin, religion, sex, age, disability, or genetic information.
 For example, in 2009 Eric Hoover cited the case of Millennials, noting that "... commentators have tended to label white, affluent teenagers who accomplish great things as they grow up in the suburbs, who confront anxiety when applying to super-selective colleges, and who multitask with ease as their helicopter parents hover reassuringly above them as Millennials.
 The label tends not to appear in renderings of teenagers who happen to be minorities, poor, or who have never won a spelling bee.
 Nor does the term often refer to students from big cities and small towns that are nothing like Fairfax County, Virginia, or who lack technological know-how.
 Or who struggle to complete high school.
 Or who never even consider college.
 Or who commit crimes.
 Or who suffer from too little parental support.
 Or who drop out of college.
 Aren't they Millennials too?"
 However, in their 2000 book Millennials Rising Strauss and Howe did mention the Millennial children of immigrants in the United States, "who face daunting challenges."
 They wrote "one-third have no health insurance, live below the poverty line and live in overcrowded housing".